-The statistics in favour of quitting smoking using hypnosis are staggeringly positive, so what does hypnosis offer that other quitting smoking solutions don’t?
+The statistics in favour of quitting smoking using hypnosis are staggeringly positive.

 We often tend to make conscious decisions easily identified by statements such as “I must give up smoking” or “I really need to give up smoking”.
 And you might well give up smoking … for a while!
 The secret is that unless you successfully engage your subconscious mind, (the “hard drive” that stores absolutely everything about you – like what you had for breakfast 10 years ago), ensuring that your decision is completely supported, it’s likely that your non-smoking status will be short lived.

 Have you ever experienced being in the throws of deliberating over a life altering decision like embarking on a new career, getting married, having children or moving to another country?
 It’s often all you can think about, a mind consuming exercise where the devil on your one shoulder and the angel on the other are having shouting matches across your consciousness.
 Eventually (usually just before you explode with frustration), you make a firm, fixed decision and magically things just begin to fall into place.
 Synergies appear out of nowhere and often support is enjoyed from the most un-likeliest of places.
 Unfortunately as you know, when it comes to making decisions about breaking deep-seated, unwanted habits, often this process is not enough to ensure long term, sustainable success.